department-of-veterans-affairs/va.gov-team/products/find-a-va-form/e-application/Pilot_Pitch.md

    - There are currently over 400 PDF forms available on Find a VA Form, and roughly 40 with a web-based alternative
    - It would be extremely time consuming and labor intenstive to build web-based interfaces for every form
    - Several of the current web-based alternatives ultimately insert user-entered data into a PDF form in the background
-   - The VA has been incorporating digital signature into forms for several years and plans to continue doing so
+   - The VA has been incorporating digital signature into forms for several years and more recently has been utilizing dynamic XFA-based digital signature fields as a result of updating to Adobe's current PDF creation tool.
+   - The VA plans to continue incorporating digital signatures into forms.
-   - - According to Adobe, PDF forms that utilize **dynamic XFA** are incompatable with modern web browsers
+   - According to Adobe, PDF forms that utilize dynamic XFA are incompatable with modern web browsers.
+Further research indicates this incompatibility occurred because XFA is  was dropped from the ISO's PDF 2.0 standardard in 2017.
    - The addition of dynamic XFA to an existing VA form can cause web-based form-filling applications to unexpectedly stop functioning.
-As a workaround, some teams have opted to create their own "flattened" copy of the PDF form stored outside the VA database, which introduces the potential for forms getting out of sync.
+As a workaround, some teams supporting the VA have opted to create a "flattened" copy of the PDF form stored outside the VA database.
+Having multiple copies of the same form introduces the risk for out-of-sync versions of forms.
     - As of June 2021, users who downloaded PDF forms from Find a VA Form used the following browsers and operating systems:
         - Chrome on Windows: 36.97%
         - Edge on Windows: 26.31%